open-contracting/software-development-handbook/docs/python/packages.rst

 If the package is tested on macOS, Windows and Ubuntu, you can use the ``'Operating System :: OS Independent'`` classifier, instead.

-If the package isn’t distributed on PyPi, use this template ``setup.py``:
+If the package isn’t distributed on PyPI, use this template ``setup.py``:

 .. code-block:: python